 Number of Members 13 Chair and Vice Chair's Term of Office Term of office will be one year.
 The appointment /removal of the Chair will be a function of the Council.
 The appointment of the Vice Chair shall be a function of the Pension Committee.
 The Chair and Vice Chair of the Pension Committee will represent the Northamptonshire Pension Fund on the Joint Committee of the ACCESS pool.
-Substitute Members Permitted Designated substitutes only due to the skills and knowledge requirements Political balance rules apply Yes, within West Northamptonshire Council membership Restrictions on Membership None Quorum 5 Number of ordinary meetings per Council year A minimum of 4 Voting rights All representatives have equal voting rights Training requirements Members may not take part on the meetings of the Pension Committee unless they are committed to the skills and knowledge requirements set out by the Chair.
+Substitute Members Permitted Designated substitutes only due to the skills and knowledge requirements Political balance rules apply Yes, within West Northamptonshire Council membership Restrictions on Membership None Quorum 5 Number of ordinary A minimum of 4 meetings per Council year Voting rights All representatives have equal voting rights Training requirements Pension Committee unless they are committed to the skills and knowledge requirements set out by the Chair.